Code Coverage

 --coverage | Enable code coverage tracking |

---coverage-paths <paths> | Comma-separated paths to track (default: src/) |
+--coverage-paths <paths> | Comma-separated paths to track (default: auto-discover from test files) |

 --coverage-exclude <patterns> | Comma-separated exclusion patterns |